Acaraje in Salvador

 (pronounced feyj-wah-dah)

 Feijoada, Brazil’s most famous food, is a hearty black bean stew with beef and pork.
 Traditional feijoada usually has inexpensive cuts of meat, such as beef tongue and pig’s ears, feet, and tails.
-The stew is served with rice, sautéed collard greens, and orange slices and covered with toasted cassava flour.
+The stew is served with rice, sautéed collard greens, orange slices, and toasted cassava flour.
 You can find this at most food places in Brazil.
 Saturday is known as the day of feijoada.
 More than a meal, it’s time to fellowship with family and friends.

 Brigadeiro